KarolineKlan/CSS_Final_Project_Group9/content/data-description.md

 # __Data collection__

-The data used in the project was collected from the [BilkaToGo website](https://www.bilkatogo.dk/) using the python webscraping libraries [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) and [Selenium](https://selenium-python.readthedocs.io/).
+The data used in the project was collected from the [BilkaToGo website](https://www.bilkatogo.dk/) using the python webscraping libraries [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) and [Selenium](https://selenium-python.readthedocs.io/) because of the site's heavy reliance on JavaScript.
 The scraping was done in 2 steps.

-Firstly the Product Id's, the Categories and the Price of the products was collected.
-Secondly the Product Id's was used to collect the product descripstions for each item.
+1. The Product Id's, the Categories and the Price of all products on the site was collected.
+2. The Product Id's was used to collect the product descripstions for each item of the food-products only.

 The below figure shows what specific attributes was collected in the scraping:

 <figure>